-SQF; which is a division of the US based Food Marketing Division (FMI), is a Food Safety Management System (FSMS) designed to provide food industry with a rigorous system to manage food safety risks, provide safe products and provide customers with a recognized food safety certification.
+SQF, a division of the US based Food Marketing Division (FMI), is a Food Safety Management System (FSMS) designed to provide food industry with a rigorous system to manage food safety risks,provide safe products and ensure customers get a recognized food safety certification for the products.

 SQF is recognized by retailers and foodservice mainly in the Canadian and North American markets that require a rigorous, credible food safety management system.
 Using the SQF certification program will help reduce assessment inconsistencies and costs of multiple assessment standards.